CPS-Innovation/new-design-history/app/posts/tasklist/2025-12-24-check-new-pcd-case-task-iteration.md

 If the user selects 'Within 5 calendar days' or 'Within 28 calendar days' instead of 'Early advice', they skip the case type, transfer, and assignment questions and go straight to check answers.

-These review types don't need additional task creation or prosecutor assignment.
+These review types do not need additional task creation or prosecutor assignment.

 ### Reject flow